jks74/hello-world/README.md

 hello-world
 ===========

-This is just a sample repository
+This is README file for sample repository